agilecustoms/release/README.md

 Convention: publishing of all AWS types of artifacts require `aws-account`, `aws-region` and `aws-role` parameters

 **dev-release** will publish files in `s3-bucket/{aws-s3-dir}/{current-repo-name}/{branch-name}/` directory.
-Each S3 file will be tagged with `Release=false`, so you can setup lifecycle rule to delete such files after 30 days!
+Each S3 file will be tagged with `Release=false`, so you can set up lifecycle rule to delete such files after 30 days!

 ### publish in AWS ECR
 First you build docker image, and then you release it with this action.